Skip to main content

 Things to spot:

 • Every Chrome desktop variant lands on the same JA4 / peetprint / akamai.
-The TLS handshake is genuinely identical across Windows / Linux / macOS Chrome.
+The TLS handshake is identical across Windows / Linux / macOS Chrome.
 Only the User-Agent and sec-ch-ua-platform header tell you which OS you're on.

 • Firefox and Safari each get their own JA4 / peetprint / akamai.
 Different cipher list, different SETTINGS, different pseudo-header order.